xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ### 1.4 If you have to do something more than ~~once~~ a hundred times, automate.

-Programmers are lazy.
+Programmers are smart and lazy.
 After doing a task more than a few times, a good programmer's intuition will be to automate the task.
-For example, we often use the `rsync` command to back up our documents.
-However, after a few months of running it manually, the user can delegate that task to the built-in scheduler called `cron`.
+For example, we often use the `rsync` command to back up our documents; however, after a few months of running it manually, the user can delegate that task to the built-in scheduler called `cron`.

 The saying normally goes that if you do it more than *once*, automate.
 However, one must know exactly what to automate.
 When backing up your files, do you want to back up the whole system or a few select folders?
 How often should the backup script run?
 The answers become apparent only after